Professional Development

 Where: Online via Zoom

-Are you ready to establish your editing business online?
-This seminar will guide you through creating and managing a professional website to attract new clients and grow your freelance editing work.
+This seminar guided participants through creating and managing a professional website to attract new clients and grow freelance editing work.

-- Website technology basics.
-Get an introduction to domains, hosting, website builders, and key design elements.
-Erin will demystify the jargon so you can make informed decisions.
+• Website technology basics.
+An introduction to domains, hosting, website builders, and key design elements.
+Erin demystified the jargon so participants can make informed decisions.

-- Better site content.
+• Better site content.
 What content do potential clients want to see?
-You’ll learn about the must-have pages and opportunities to keep visitors coming back.
-You’ll also get an overview of search engine optimization (SEO) best practices.
+Covering the must-have pages and opportunities to keep visitors coming back.
+This section included an overview of search engine optimization (SEO) best practices.

-- Site launching and management.
+• Site launching and management.
 Do you need to launch every webpage at once?
 How do you keep your site running smoothly long-term?
-Get a peek into security, site backups, and site redesigns as well.
+A peek into security, site backups, and site redesigns as well.

 Erin Brenner is the owner of editorial services firm Right Touch Editing, which specializes in providing small and midsized organizations with writing and editing teams.
 Additionally, Erin provides freelance editor coaching and website reviews through Archer Editorial Training.
 She shares her expertise through her blog, The Writing Resource, and by speaking at industry conferences.
 Erin is the author of CIEP’s Marketing Yourself Guide (with Sarah Hulse), Copyediting’s Grammar Tune-Up Workbook, and 1001 Words for Success: Synonyms, Antonyms & Homonyms.
 Her book, The Chicago Guide for Freelance Editors: How to Take Care of Your Business, Your Clients, and Yourself from Start-up to Sustainability, will be published by the University of Chicago Press in Spring 2024.
 Find Erin on the web at https://linktr.ee/erinbrenner